Classical guitar: Background

 The evolution of the classical guitar and its repertoire spans more than four centuries.
 It has a history that was shaped by contributions from earlier instruments, such as the lute, the vihuela, and the baroque guitar.

 History

 Overview of the classical guitar's history

 The origins of the modern guitar are not known with certainty.
 Some believe it is indigenous to Europe, while others think it is an imported instrument.
 Guitar-like instruments appear in ancient carvings and statues recovered from Egyptian, Sumerian, and Babylonian civilizations.
 This means that contemporary Iranian instruments such as the tanbur and setar are distantly related to the European guitar, as they all derive ultimately from the same ancient origins, but by very different historical routes and influences.

-During the late Middle Ages, gitterns called "guitars" were in use, but their construction and tuning were different from modern guitars.
-The guitarra latina in Spain had curved sides and a single hole.
-The guitarra morisca, which appears to have had Moorish influences, had an oval soundbox and many sound holes on its soundboard.
-By the 15th century, a four-course double-string instrument called the vihuela de mano, which was tuned like the later modern guitar except on one string and similar construction, first appeared in Spain and spread to France and Italy.
-In the 16th century, a fifth double-string was added.
-During this time, composers wrote mostly in tablature notation.
-In the middle of the 16th century, influences from the vihuela and the Renaissance guitar were combined and the baroque five-string guitar appeared in Spain.
-The baroque guitar quickly superseded the vihuela in popularity in Spain, France and Italy and Italian players and composers became prominent.
-In the late 18th century the six-string guitar quickly became popular at the expense of the five-string guitars.
-During the 19th century, the Spanish luthier and player Antonio de Torres gave the modern classical guitar its definitive form, with a broadened body, increased waist curve, thinned belly, and improved internal bracing.
-The modern classical guitar replaced an older form for the accompaniment of song and dance called flamenco, and a modified version, known as the flamenco guitar, was created.
+Gitterns called "guitars" were already in use since the 13th century, but their construction and tuning were different from modern guitars.
+The time where the most changes were made to the guitar was in the 1500s to the 1800s.